FarmDyn/documentation/docs/FarmDynDocumentation/Data/data_processing.md

 This pre-simulation processing is further described in the section *Build data*.
-During the simulation phase, the configuration made by the user in the Graphical User Interface triggers another data processing step, where the required data is retrieved from the databases and processed.
+During the simulation phase, the configuration made by the user in the Graphical User Interface triggers another data processing step, where the required data is retrieved from the databases and further processed.
 This is described in the section *Coefficient generator*.

-## Build data - User or KTBL defined crop files
+## Build data - User or KTBL defined data files

+As a long term goal, the FarmDyn crew plans to develop a flexible construction of the database in order to facilitate the use of FarmDyn for external users.
+Thereby, FarmDyn can be more easily adapted to other countries with different cost and policy structures.

+Currently, FarmDyn provides the option to construct data sets for the arable crops.
+We differentiate here between the "User defined" and "KTBL defined" construction of the crop file.
+The difference between both section will be described in the next section.

+### User defined crops

+### KTBL  crops

 ## Coefficient generator - Concept and file structure